-ICCVAM received no formal test method nominations or submissions in FY 2015.
-ICCVAM welcomes submissions of innovative test methods, which may be acceptable for specific regulatory use and for which adequate validation studies have been completed.
-However, to maximize the potential for effective implementation of new test methods or approaches, ICCVAM only conducts evaluations and prepares recommendations on test method submissions proposed for regulatory uses that align with ICCVAM member agencies needs and priorities.
+ICCVAM welcomes submissions of innovative test methods that might be acceptable for specific regulatory use and for which adequate validation studies have been completed.
+To maximize effective implementation of new test methods or approaches, however, ICCVAM evaluates and recommends only those test methods proposed for regulatory uses that align with ICCVAM member agencies’ needs and priorities.
 More information on ICCVAM test method submissions is available.
-NICEATM and ICCVAM test method evaluation activities in FY 2015 are summarized in the table below.

 |Test Method||ICCVAM Recommendations/Agency Status|